ar-shestopal/game-test-asignment/README.md

 There are three parts to the exercise.
 For each part, please include a working coded solution along with an explanation for choosing a certain approach.

+## Important commentary.
+To emphasize low coupling my classes interact over interfaces as much as possible.
+Despite that in current state of the code there is only one implementation for each interface, as for the test assignment, I believe, it is beneficial to demonstrate ability to approach this problem.

+Also from experience, real world application require more using interfaces then creating a new ones, so my approach is mostly dictated by the existing code style, aggreements and requirements of a project or feature.

+Also I did QA the programm extensively, only basic cases of loosing and wining, there might be bugs.

 Part 1:
 Choose a data structure(s) to represent the game state.
 You need to keep track of the following:
 - NxN board